- American Silver Eagles

 All silver rounds are made by private mints.
 (Government-produced silver rounds are called medals.)
 Most of these mints also produce self-branded rounds.
 These rounds serve as a promotional tool as well as encouraging brand loyalty.
 Private mints that sell branded silver rounds include:

-- Mason Mint silver rounds: Mason Mint produces original designs, such as the PATRIOT silver round series, and the Apollo 11 commemorative silver round.
-Before this, they produced their own branded silver round that was based on the founder's Scandinavian heritage.
+Mason Mint produces unique designs like the PATRIOT and the Apollo 11 silver rounds.
+Mason Mint's first silver round was based on the founder's Scandinavian heritage.